cybozu-go/meows/docs/design.md

 1. The Slack agent notifies the result of the job on a Slack channel.
 1. Users can extend the failed runner if they want to by clicking a button on Slack.
 1. The Slack agent is running a WebSocket process to watch extending messages from Slack.
-If it receives a message, it annotates the `Pod` manifest with the designated time.
+If it receives a message, it requests the `Pod` to update the designated time.
-1. `Pod` sweeper periodically checks if there are `Pod`s published or annotated with the old timestamp, and if any, it deletes `Pod`s.
-As for the deletion timestamp, annotation given by the Slack agent has priority.
+1. `Pod` sweeper periodically checks if there are `Pod`s published with the old timestamp, and if any, it deletes `Pod`s.

 ### How Runner's state is managed